Reserve Bank’s survey on bank fees

 The survey also showed that growth in fee income from credit cards was largely volume driven, relating to an increased number of cards on issue, as well as a higher frequency of foreign exchange conversion fees being incurred by customers.
 Total fee income from businesses increased by 3.5% in 2014.

-Bank account comparisons on Mozo - page last updated September 12, 2020
+Bank account comparisons on Mozo - last updated November 28, 2020

 - MyState Bank